chef/chef-web-docs/content/chef_client_security.md

--   On each workstation, this directory is the location into which SSL certificates are placed after they are downloaded from the Chef Infra Server using the `knife ssl fetch` subcommand
+-   On each workstation, this directory is the location into which SSL certificates are placed after they are downloaded from the Chef Infra Server using the `knife ssl fetch` subcommand.
--   On every node, this directory is the location into which SSL certificates are placed when a node has been bootstrapped with Chef Infra Client from a workstation
+-   On every node, this directory is the location into which SSL certificates are placed when a node has been bootstrapped with Chef Infra Client from a workstation.

 ### SSL_CERT_FILE